xrootd/howto/docs/preplib4tape/README.md

 # WLCG Tape REST API

 Xrootd currently does not support WLCG Tape REST API.
-However, as showed above, Xrootd Prepare API provides the equivalent functionalities.
+However, as showed here, the Xrootd Prepare API provides the equivalent functionalities.
 A plugin to Xrootd can be developed to translate the WLCG Tape REST API to Xrootd Prepare commands.
 With that plugin, we expect it will work with the above driver.

 # Tech details

-gfal and FTS expects a json response for `query` and `stage`.
-The following describe the json response.
+The Xrootd Prepare Interface does not support HPSS `migrate`.
+There is also no immediate need for such a function since HPSS automatically migrate data from disk buffer to tape.
+All FTS and gfal need is to send `query` to check if the migration has completed.

-Note the Xrootd Prepare Interface does not support HPSS `migrate`.
-HPSS does the migration from disk buffer to tape automatically.
+FTS and gfal expect json responses for `query` and `stage`.
+The following describe the json response for `stage` and `query`.

 ## Json response to `stage` and `query`